CraigFineTuned/Ugentic_Dissertation/DISSERTATION_ACADEMIC/Chapters/Chapter_3_Methodology_REWRITE.md

 ### 3.3.2 DSR as Philosophical Inquiry Methodology

-Recent DSR scholarship positions design science as not merely technical practice but **philosophical inquiry through materialization** (Haj-Bolouri et al., 2025).
+Recent DSR scholarship positions design science as not merely technical practice but **philosophical inquiry through materialization** (vom Brocke et al., 2020).
 This research embraces this expanded DSR conception: creating UGENTIC isn't just building a system—it's **materializing Ubuntu philosophy in computational form to investigate its bridging properties**.

 This approach addresses a fundamental research challenge: Ubuntu philosophy is abstract and conceptual.
 How do we empirically investigate whether collective responsibility, interconnectedness awareness, or communal decision-making can bridge AI-organizational gaps? **We materialize these principles computationally, then study what happens**.